 The John Austin Cheley Foundation (JACF) advances low-income, underserved youth towards a successful future through transformative residential, nature-based summer camp programs.

-The Foundation has positively impacted approximately 1000 young people and their families, and has invested over $2 million in campership awards.
+The Foundation has positively impacted young people and their families by awarding over 1100 camperships valued in excess of $4.5 million.